 Some trainers recommend holding the isometric contraction for longer than 15 seconds, but research has shown that this is not necessary.
-You might as well keep the stretches at a maximum efficiency (time vs. results) to make your stretching routine less time consuming.
+You might as well keep the stretches at maximum efficiency (time vs. results) to make your stretching routine less time-consuming.

 Isometric Stretching Examples

 A manual resistance example would be to hold the ball of your foot in place to keep it from flexing, while you use the muscles of your calf to try to straighten your instep so that your toes are pointed.

 Ideally in isometric stretching, your toes will never point forward, but your hamstrings will length as your torso drops closer to your legs.
 This is the case with most isometric exercises – you don’t end up beating the resistance, instead, the resistance lengthens your muscle fibers so you can gradually drop deeper into the stretch.

 A partner resistance example would be to have a partner hold your leg straight up high, while you attempt to force your leg back down to the ground.
 This example reeks of the contraction phase of PNF stretching and could be considered both.

 To the right we have another common partner stretch for the posterior chain and hamstrings, wherein each partner takes turns pulling the other partner toward herself.
 This is also a great stretch for couples who frequently exercise together.

 A wall resistance example would be wall-push calf-stretch, which you have probably already done a million times.
 People all over are using wall resistance stretches without even really knowing it – at home, at the gym, at school, and on the job.

 Wall-push calf-stretch is where you actively attempt to move the wall in order to fully stretch your outstretched calf behind you.
 Bonus points if you actually move the wall.